Kids Camp (ages 7-16)

 - All campers must have their immunizations up to date.

-* Applications open in early April.
-Please complete the application and submit it to the Camp Goodtimes office no later than June 1, 2020.
+* Please complete the online application by no later than June 19, 2020.

 Kids Camp takes place at Camp Rotary in Sunnyside Beach, New Brunswick.
 Camp Rotary is situated on the beautiful shores of Grand Lake.

 Campers sleep in cabins with their cabinmates.
 Each of these beautiful cabins is equipped with electricity and bunk beds with shared access to washrooms and showers.

 In each cabin group of 4 to 8 campers of similar age there are two cabin leaders that are trained by camp staff.
 In addition, there are trained program staff facilitating each activity and qualified medical support on site to ensure that all campers are comfortable and cared for.

 Campers will have the opportunity to take part in various activities such as music, drama, sports and games, canoeing, swimming and much more!

 Most of our campers arrive and depart from camp by car.
 When you drop your camper off you will have the opportunity to meet their cabin leader, medical team and other members of the staff team.

 Please click on an icon below to view the PDF file: